katiefrost95/sparta-rspec/README.md

 ### Project Euler test 1
-The aim of this was to test whether the code returned the sum of all the multiple of 3 or 5 below 1000.
+The aim of this was to test whether the code returned the sum of all the multiples of 3 or 5 below 1000.
 Again this unit testing was done using test driven development which meant writing the test first, making it fail, then writing the correct code to make the test pass.

 * To run the tests for Project Euler make sure you require rspec, and then run the command rspec and watch the tests pass.